Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Incorporating Machine Learning

-The CWT image data for training was generated by using a manually curated subset of GravitySpy data~\cite{gravityspy, GravitySpyDb}.
-As transfer learning involves training a significantly fewer number of neurons, typically, a very small amount of training data (a few hundred images per class) suffices.
+The CWT image data were generated by using a subset of GravitySpy data~\cite{gravityspy, GravitySpyDb}.
+The data were manually curated to remove images that lacked clear features or where the features could not be covered in the $1$ second long CWT scalograms.
+The data were then split into training ($70\%$) and validation ($30\%$) sets.
+As transfer learning involves training a significantly fewer number of neurons, typically, a very small amount of training data (up to a thousand images per class) suffices.
 This size also makes manual curation practically possible.
 Due to band passing, classes like 1080Lines, 1400Ripples and Violin-Mode were rendered redundant and were thus excluded.
 Also, the Power-Line class was divided into Power-Line and Power-Line2 to separate shorter and longer transients.
-Data for CBC class was generated by considering real LIGO strain data and by injecting CBC signals with SNR values in the range $(4, 20)$ with IMRPhenomD waveform approximant.
-The component masses were sampled between $(5 \mathrm{M}_\odot, 95 \mathrm{M}_\odot)$ with a constraint on total mass, $M \leq 100 \mathrm{M}_\odot$.
-Besides, a separate class named Gaussian-Noise was created, which consisted of plain whitened strain data picked from the same time durations of LIGO data that did not contain glitches.
-Certain glitch classes were omitted from the data due to lack of feature distinction in CWT maps.
-The final list of transient classes can be found in Fig.~\ref{fig:conf_mat}.
+Data for CBC class was generated by considering real LIGO strain data and by injecting CBC signals having chirp-distances\footnote{chirp-distance accounts for the leading order chirp mass dependence in the amplitude of a CBC signal; see Appendix F in~\cite{PhysRevD.79.122001}} between $5$ Mpc and $300$ Mpc with SEOBNRv4 waveform approximant~\cite{seobnrv4}.
+The component masses were sampled between $(2\ \mathrm{M}_\odot, 98\ \mathrm{M}_\odot)$ with a constraint on total mass, $M \leq 100\ \mathrm{M}_\odot$.
+Though some of the low mass binaries would merge at frequencies higher than $512$~Hz, a major part of these signals contributing most of the power would still be covered by the allowed frequency band.
+Besides, the upper cutoff of $512$~Hz eliminates the relatively louder noise transients at higher frequencies and allows the classifier to focus on the part of signal lying in the most sensitive frequency band of LIGO.
+A separate class named Gaussian-Noise was created, which consisted of plain whitened strain data that did not contain any transients.
+The classes Koi Fish, No Glitch, Paired Doves and None of the Above were omitted from the data due to similarity with at least one of the other classes or lack of feature distinction or coverage in the $1$ second long CWT maps.
+A total of $17$ transient classes have been used, viz., Air Compressor (AC), Blip (BL), Extremely Loud (EL), Gaussian Noise (GN), Helix (HX), Injected Chirp (CBC), Light Modulation (LM), Low Frequency Burst (LFB), Low Frequency Lines (LFL), Power Line (PL1), Power Line2 (PL2), Repeating Blips (RBL), Scattered Light (SL), Scratchy (SC), Tomte (TM), Wandering Line (WL) and Whistle (WH).